vyrjana/pyimpspec/README.md

 ### Kramers-Kronig tests

-The three tests (i.e. complex, real, and imaginary) described in _"A linear Kramers-Kronig transform test for immittance data validation"_ by Bernard A. Boukamp (_Journal of the Electrochemical Society_, **1995**, 142, 6, pp. 1885-1894, DOI: 10.1149/1.2044210) are implemented in pyimpspec.
+Implementations of the three variants of the linear Kramers-Kronig tests (see [DOI:10.1149/1.2044210](https://doi.org/10.1149/1.2044210)) are included.
-A variant of the complex test that uses CNLS to perform the fitting is also included.
+A variant of the complex test that uses CNLS fitting is also included.

-The procedure described in _"A method for improving the robustness of linear Kramers-Kronig validity tests"_ by Michael Schönleber, Dino Klotz, and Ellen Ivers-Tiffée (_Electrochimica Acta_, **2014**, 131, pp. 20-27, DOI: 10.1016/j.electacta.2014.01.034) is also implemented in pyimpspec.
+An implementation of the procedure for finding a suitable number of RC elements to avoid under- and overfitting (see [DOI:10.1016/j.electacta.2014.01.034](https://doi.org/10.1016/j.electacta.2014.01.034)) is also included.
+A variant on this procedure is also included to help avoid false negatives that may occasionally occur.

-The relevant functions return `KramersKronigResult` objects that include:
+The relevant functions return `TestResult` objects that include:

 - The fitted `Circuit` object that is generated as part of the test.
-- The corresponding pseudo chi-squared and the µ values.
+- The corresponding pseudo chi-squared and µ-values.
 - The frequencies of the data points that were tested.
 - The complex impedances produced by the fitted circuit at each of the tested frequencies.
 - The residuals of the real and imaginary parts of the impedances.